binbashar/le-ref-architecture-doc/docs/user-guide/leverage-cli/reference/private-repos.md

 If the agent is automatically started and the needed keys added in the host system, it should work as it is.

-In other case these steps should be followed:
+These steps should be followed otherwise:

 - start the SSH-Agent:
 ```shell